rOY369/Docs/work/IoT/sustainable_software_architecture.md

 		- System attributes like security, reliability, performance, maintainability, scalability, and usability
 	- Use cases / Functional requirements
 		- Specification of behaviour
+		- Specification of particular results of the software
 - Continuous Improvement

 **Design Document 2 : Components and Responsibilities**